acrost/Coursera_getting_data/Codebook.md

 # Getting Started

-After the data is downloaded, each text file
+After the data is downloaded, each text file is read as a table into RStudio using the Read.Table() function.
+The training sets, labels, and subjects are merged with the corresponding testing sets, labels and subjects.
+The training data for all types is placed first.